kevindavis/segment-relay/README.md

     [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)
 2. Set up a Postgres DB

-    A database should be created for you if you use the deploy button above.
+    A database should be created and set up for you if you use the deploy button above.

-    Run ``rake db:create`` to create the events table (see schema below)
+    If not, create a Postgres database, set a DATABASE_URL environment variable to a valid connection string and run ``rake db:create`` to create the events table (see schema below)
-3. Set the following environment variables

-    ANALYSIS_DB_HOST : the hostname of your analysis database

-    ANALYSIS_DB_DBNAME : the name of your analysis database

-    ANALYSIS_DB_USER : a username for your analysis database (needs write access)

-    ANALYSIS_DB_PW : the password for your analysis database

 4. Start relaying your events from Segment

     ![activate webhook](http://i.imgur.com/ZJ9y4x8.png)